AmberAardvark/AmberAardvark.net/src/content/products/en/item-f303.md

 ---
-title: "SF-FN F303"
+title: "Azure Cost Optimizer"
-description: "Hex Bolts"
+description: "FinOps Solution"
 main:
   id: 4
   content: |
-    Introducing the SF-FN F303 Hex Bolts – the perfect choice for heavy-duty fastening applications.
-Crafted with precision and durability in mind, these hex bolts provide the strength and reliability you need for your toughest projects.
+    Stop overspending on Azure.
+Our Cost Optimizer solution analyzes your usage patterns and recommends actionable changes to reduce your cloud bill.
+From rightsizing VMs to identifying orphaned resources, we help you get the most out of your cloud investment.
   imgCard: "@/images/product-image-4.avif"
   imgMain: "@/images/product-image-main-4.avif"
-  imgAlt: "Mockup boxes of hex bolts"
+  imgAlt: "Azure Cost Analysis Dashboard"
 tabs:
   - id: "tabs-with-card-item-1"
     dataTab: "#tabs-with-card-1"
     title: "Description"
   - id: "tabs-with-card-item-2"
     dataTab: "#tabs-with-card-2"
-    title: "Specifications"
+    title: "Features"
   - id: "tabs-with-card-item-3"
     dataTab: "#tabs-with-card-3"
-    title: "Blueprints"
+    title: "Reports"
 longDescription:
-  title: "Heavy-Duty Fastening Solutions"
+  title: "Maximize ROI on Your Cloud Spend"
   subTitle: |
-    The SF-FN F303 Hex Bolts are designed to handle the toughest fastening challenges with ease.
-Whether you're working on construction projects or heavy machinery, these hex bolts deliver the strength and reliability you need.
+    Cloud costs can spiral out of control if not managed actively.
+Our solution brings FinOps best practices to your organization, providing visibility and accountability for cloud spending.
   btnTitle: "Contact sales to learn more"
   btnURL: "#"
 descriptionList:
-  - title: "Strength and Durability"
+  - title: "Automated Recommendations"
-    subTitle: "Constructed from high-quality materials, these hex bolts are built to withstand heavy loads and tough conditions."
+    subTitle: "Receive daily recommendations for cost savings, such as reserved instances, savings plans, and rightsizing."
-  - title: "Precision Engineering"
+  - title: "Budget Tracking"
-    subTitle: "Engineered with precision-cut threads and exact specifications, ensuring a tight and secure fit every time."
+    subTitle: "Set up granular budgets and alerts for teams, projects, or departments to prevent budget overruns."
-  - title: "Versatility"
+  - title: "Waste Elimination"
-    subTitle: "Suitable for a wide range of applications, from construction to machinery, providing versatile fastening solutions."
+    subTitle: "Identify and remove unused resources like unattached disks, idle load balancers, and stopped VMs."
 specificationsLeft:
-  - title: "Material"
+  - title: "Integration"
-    subTitle: "Made from premium-grade steel or alloy, offering exceptional strength and corrosion resistance."
+    subTitle: "Connects securely to your Azure Cost Management and Billing data."
-  - title: "Thread Design"
+  - title: "Reporting"
-    subTitle: "Precision-cut threads ensure optimal grip and reliability, even in high-stress environments."
+    subTitle: "Interactive Power BI dashboards for visualizing trends and anomalies."
-  - title: "Quantity"
+  - title: "Forecasting"
-    subTitle: "Each set includes a sufficient quantity of hex bolts to tackle various projects and applications."
+    subTitle: "Predict future spending based on historical data and growth trends."
-  - title: "Sizes"
+  - title: "Tagging"
-    subTitle: "Available in a range of sizes to accommodate different project requirements, ensuring versatility and compatibility."
+    subTitle: "Enforce tagging policies to ensure accurate cost allocation."
 specificationsRight:
-  - title: "Finish"
+  - title: "Multi-Cloud"
-    subTitle: "Finished with a protective coating to enhance corrosion resistance and extend service life."
+    subTitle: "Support for AWS and Google Cloud Platform (optional add-on)."
-  - title: "Load Capacity"
+  - title: "Savings Potential"
-    subTitle: "Designed to meet or exceed industry standards for load-bearing capacity, ensuring reliable performance under heavy loads."
+    subTitle: "Typical customers see a 20-30% reduction in their monthly cloud bill."
-  - title: "Certifications"
+  - title: "Implementation"
-    subTitle: "Compliant with relevant industry standards and certifications, guaranteeing quality and reliability."
+    subTitle: "Rapid deployment with no impact on your running services."
-  - title: "Applications"
+  - title: "Support"
+    subTitle: "Ongoing support from our certified FinOps practitioners."
     subTitle: "Ideal for use in construction, machinery, automotive, and other heavy-duty applications that demand strong and reliable fastening."
 blueprints:
   first: "@/images/blueprint-1.avif"